GBKS/opendesign.guide/content/2-the-designers-role.md

   - designers-role@2x.jpg
 ---

-# Understanding the designer's role
+# Understanding the Designer's Role

 ## The Evolving Role of Design